nickkunz/treeforestboost/README.md

 ## Data

 Here we load the data retrieved from the University of California - Irvine (UCI) Machine Learning Repository.
 The source tells us that the data contains customer information related to direct marketing campaigns of a Portuguese banking institution.
 The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be 'yes' to subscribe or 'no' not to subscribe. <br><br>
+Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be 'yes' to subscribe or 'no' not to subscribe.

 ```{r}
 ## load data